In the good old days, you could simply send the exact same evergreen tweet over and over again.

-“You may not post duplicative or substantially similar Tweets on one account or over multiple accounts you operate.”
+These are Twitter’s exact words: “You may not post duplicative or substantially similar tweets on one account or over multiple accounts you operate.”

-When you have something you want to share more than once, though – like a blog post – this imposes some clear limitations.
+When you have something you want to share more than once, though – like a blog post – the Twitter rules impose some clear limitations.

 It also raises a big question: